Made in Australia - Shipping world wide - Tan now pay later with AFTERPAY

 Melanoboost’s revolutionary peptide technology is designed to boost the body’s natural melanin production prior to UV exposure to optimise tanning results.
 When melanin levels are boosted, only minimal UV exposure is required to tan effectively.

 Minimum sun - Maximum tan!

-The first thing you will notice when looking at the Melanoboost product range is the three vibrant coloured bottles of YELLOW, CORAL, and BLUE.
+The first thing you will notice when looking at the Melanoboost product range is the four vibrant coloured bottles of YELLOW, CORAL, BLUE and GREEN.

-Before we talk about the differences between Melanoboost’s three products, it’s important to understand what is the same.
-PEPTIDES are the fundamental element that powers the entire Melanoboost product range beyond the capabilities of any other sun tan lotion, oil or cream.
+Before we talk about the differences between Melanoboost’s four products, it’s important to understand what is the same.
+BIOMIMETIC PEPTIDES are the fundamental element that powers the entire Melanoboost product range beyond the capabilities of any other sun tan lotion, oil or cream.

-NOW let’s take a look at the differences between the three Melanoboost products.
+NOW let’s take a look at the differences between the four Melanoboost products...